Arunm619/coding/readme.md

 String | Subsequence &amp; Substring

-1.Given two strings, find if first string is a subsequence of second
+**1.Given two strings, find if first string is a subsequence of second** [See Solution](https://gist.github.com/arun-sudharsan/46cd31fa144aebc4cf592b55aa8e57c5)

 2.Number of subsequences of the form a^i b^j c^k